Get started with snaps

 Connect an interface

-Interfaces put you in control of what applications can and cannot do with your system by either permitting denying access to resources outside a snap’s confinement.
+Interfaces put you in control of what applications can and cannot do with your system by either permitting or denying access to resources outside a snap’s confinement.
 They’re most commonly used to enable access to a webcam, to permit sound recording, for network access, or to read and write to your $HOME directory or remote storage.

 Which interfaces a snap requires, and provides, depends on the type of snap and its own requirements.